rumors/handbook/operations/hiring-onboarding.md

 - What were your standups like?
 - What would your coworkers say about you?
 - Did you introduce any systems to help make projects or approaches easier?
--  Have you ever had conflicts with clients or teammates?
+- Have you had conflicts with clients or teammates?
 What happened?
 How did you resolve it?

 ### Work environment

 - What’s your ideal work environment?
 - How do you work best?
-What do you need?
+What do you need to do your best work?
 - What are your goals for growth?
 - What would you want from this role?
 - What don’t you know very well that you want to learn?